dontrellkwilson-cyber/Enterprise-Active-Directory-Security-Operations-Lab/README.md

 --------

 <b>`Active Directory Purpose & Key Concepts:`</b>
-- The server promoted to a domain controller is the most important system in a company’s network, as it hosts Active Directory.
+- A domain controller is a critical system in enterprise networks, responsible for authentication, authorization, and policy enforcement.
 - Active Directory provides centralized identity and access management.
 - A domain controller hosts Active Directory and handles authentication and security policies across the network.
 - Active Directory manages authentication, passwords, logins, users, groups, and computers, and controls access through permissions and group policies.